chanced/openapi/README.md

 -   **Testing.** Code coverage is definitely lacking (44%).
 As I find time, I'll add coverage.
 -   **`$dynamicRef` / `$dynamicAnchor`** is not really supported.
 While the references are loaded, the dynamic overriding is not.
-I simply have no idea how to solve it.
-If you have ideas, I'd really like to hear them.
 -   **Documentation / Comments**
 -   **Validation.** [See the Validation section](#validation).
 -   **Errors.** Errors and error messages need a lot of work.